Breath Work

 • Balances blood pressure

-• Increases deep sleep
+• Increases your deep sleep

-• Releasing stress hormones
+• Releases stress hormones

 • Reduces feelings of trauma